hyriver/hysetter/docs/config.md

 - `start_date`: The start date for data retrieval (YYYY-MM-DD format).
 - `end_date`: The end date for data retrieval (YYYY-MM-DD format).
 - `frequency`: The data frequency.
 Options are `daily` or `instantaneous`.
 - `within_aoi`: Boolean.
-If true, gets streamflow for all stations within the AOIs.
+If `true`, get streamflow for all stations within the AOIs.
 - `use_col`: A column name from the AOIs GeoDataFrame to use as the station IDs to query NWIS for streamflow.
 When provided, `within_aoi` is ignored.